PetrusJPrinsloo/8080Assembler/README.md

 # 8080Assembler

-A simple assembler for the Inter 8080 Processor.
+A simple assembler for the Intel 8080 Processor.